 Access to sources

-If your execution environment runs in a Cloud Data Fusion version below 6.4, you can only access resources within your VPC network.
-Setting up Cloud VPN or Cloud Interconnect lets you access on-premises data sources.
+If your execution environment runs in a Cloud Data Fusion version earlier than 6.4, you can only access resources within your VPC network.
+Set up Cloud VPN or Cloud Interconnect to access on-premises data sources.
 Cloud Data Fusion versions before 6.4 can only access sources on the public internet if you set up a Cloud NAT gateway.

 When accessing data sources, public and private instances: